Test your skills: Tables

 If you get stuck, then ask us for help — see the Assessment or further help section at the bottom of this page.

-In the lesson we styled up a table in a rather garish manner.
-In this task we are going to style the same table, but using some good practices for table design as outlined in the external article Web Typography: designing tables to be read not looked at.
+In the lesson on styling tables we styled up a table in a rather garish manner.
+In this task, we are going to style the same table, but using some good practices for table design as outlined in the external article Web Typography: designing tables to be read not looked at.

 Our finished table will look like the image below.
-There are a number of ways that you can achieve this, but I suggest following similar patterns as used in the tutorial to do the following things.
+There are a number of ways that you can achieve this, but we suggest you follow similar patterns as used in the tutorial to do the following things:

 - Align headings and data for columns containing numbers right.